The New Data Stack for Flood Peril

 7. Digital Elevation Models

-We’re starting to see very exciting science that evaluates properties with respect to their surroundings, including topography.
-We have just the data to fuel this science.
-We are building a nationwide, curated 1 meter digital elevation model (DEM) dataset that is easy to use and integrate into a business solution.
-Interested in determining if a building is in an area that is lower or higher than the surrounding area, or on a convex or concave surface relative to its surroundings?
-High accuracy DEM data fuels this analysis.
+Next generation analysis evaluates properties with respect to their surroundings, including topography.
+Integrate our nationwide 1 meter digital elevation model (DEM) dataset into your solution.
+Determine if a building is in an area that is lower or higher than the surrounding area, or on a convex or concave surface relative to its surroundings.